mayamccann/Weather-Dashboard/README.md

 * JavaScript, HTML and CSS skills will be showcased when users view this webpage that focuses on functionality of the application.

-* The webpage will offer users a chance of competition!
-Once the quiz is completed, the user will input their initials to submit their scores and the highest scores will be on display!
-This code quiz is timed and allows users to retry as many times as desired.
+* The webpage will offer users a chance for users to obtain weather information based on their desired location.
+The user will research the weather of their desired city and recieve the current and future conditions that is presented with the city name, date, icon representation of weather conditions, temperature, humidity, and the wind speed.

 ## 💡 User Story